ratem/eispatterns/README.rst

 movements collaborate to realize a business process.

 In that way, we are going to have a two-phased development/customization process:
+a) Every Configurable concept has an auxiliary class, descendant of Configurator, which is supposed to manage the possible configurations used for producing concrete instances.
-a) Configuration: defines descriptors, which represent concrete uses of the abstract concepts.
+b) Configuration: defines descriptors, which represent concrete uses of the abstract concepts.
 Descriptors list the types used to transform the abstract concepts into concrete ones.
 Configuration is done through a Domain Specific Language (DSL), having each concept a template text to be used for its configuration.
 In the future, we expect to define a proper grammar for this DSL.
-b) Implementation: uses descriptors to make the concrete concepts instantiable and implement the specific code related to their concrete use.
+c) Implementation: uses descriptors to make the concrete concepts instantiable and implement the specific code related to their concrete use.
 Each concept has a callable object with a proper name, which is defined during the implementation of user stories.